 Some or all of our drinking water is supplied from another water system.

-The table below lists all of the drinking water contaminants which were detected during the 2022 calendar year from the water systems that we purchase drinking water.
+The table below lists all of the drinking water contaminants, which were detected during the 2023 calendar year, from the water system where we purchase drinking water.